 Room temperature: This cake can stored covered at room temperature for up to 2 days.

-Refrigerator: For the best shelf life, I recommend storing it in the fridge, tightly covered with plastic wrap, for up to a week.
+Refrigerator: For the best shelf life, I recommend storing any leftover cake in the fridge, tightly covered with plastic wrap, for up to a week.
 If the cake is frosted and the pieces are already cut, you can also store in an airtight container.
 Pull the cake out of the fridge for at least 30 minutes before serving to allow it to sit at room temperature since it will firm up in the fridge.

-Definitely, this flourless chocolate cake freezes really well!
+Freezer: This flourless chocolate cake freezes really well!
 You can either freeze the whole cake or cut it into slices and freeze each piece individually.
 Be sure to wrap it really well in plastic wrap and then place in a freezer-safe container or large freezer-safe bag.
 It can be frozen for up to 3 months.

-Frosting for Chocolate Cake
+Best Frosting for Sugar-Free Chocolate Cake

 How to Decorate Chocolate Cake